 - Since 2009, Denmark has invested at least € 373 million in cycle projects.

 It was easy to fall in love with Copenhagen.
-Toronto is a great city but really non-progressive with regards to its planning and politics, especially with Rob Ford at the helm.
+Toronto is a great city but really regressive with regards to its planning and politics, especially with Rob Ford at the helm.
 There are constant wars between cars, bikes and pedestrians and I am honestly on edge whenever I ride my bike in the city lest a car honk at me or worse, hit me.
-I choose to bike because I love it but also because the public transit is a mess.
-It is chronically underfunded but it is also very poorly planned and the city hasn’t found a way to make public transit a priority over cars.
+I choose to bike because I love it but also because it is the most efficient means of transportation since public transit is a mess.
+It is chronically underfunded, very poorly planned and the city hasn’t found a way to make public transit a priority over cars.
 It hasn’t used policy well to influence people to cycle instead of clogging up the roads unnecessarily with cars.
-There are constant wars between cars, bikes and pedestrians.
-A city like Copenhagen shows that all three can co-exist and that public policy can improve social lives (pedestrian-only areas for community and culture) and health (cycling being a chosen mode of transportation).
+A city like Copenhagen shows that pedestrians, cars, bikes and everything else can co-exist and that public policy can improve social lives (pedestrian-only areas for community and culture) and health (cycling being a chosen mode of transportation).
 I hope Toronto becomes more like Copenhagen with its planning.
 I’m not sure what has to happen for it to get there.